 Western Pine Bark Beetle

-The western pine beetle initially attacks midway up the tree, but the first sign of attack may often be checkered beetles seen scurrying over the bark in search of food sources.
+The western pine beetle initially attacks midway up the tree, but the first sign of the attack may often be checkered beetles seen scurrying over the bark in search of food sources.
 Adult beetles lay eggs underneath the bark where larvae feed on the living tissue of the bark.
-Western bark beetles love to take advantage of stressed-out trees, however, there has been a recent spike in infestations in healthy thriving pine trees.
+Western bark beetles love to take advantage of stressed-out trees.
+However, there has been a recent spike in infestations in healthy thriving pine trees.

 How Does The Western Pine Beetle Affect Your Trees?